MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 #### 3.2.
 Customize return value of callbacks

-As shown above, we cannot modify number of parameters or type of parameters using `.preventDefault()` unless we use inline onclick to handle the click event.
-Now let's check whether it can modify at least the return value that it inherits by default.
+As shown above, we cannot modify the number of parameters or type of parameters using `.preventDefault()` unless we use the *inline-onclick* to handle the click event.
+Now let's check whether it can modify the return value that it inherits by default.

-By default, the callback function returns nothing, if there is some return value, it will be ignored.
+By default, the callback function returns nothing.
+If there is some return value, it will be ignored.

 ```javascript